In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 Facial expressions of the basic emotions

-Man can create thousands of different facial expressions.
-However, we focus here solely on the facial expressions of the so-called seven basic emotions (surprise, anger, happiness, fear, disgust, contempt and sadness).
+Humans can create thousands of different facial expressions.
+However, we focus here solely on the facial expressions of the so-called seven basic emotions (surprise, anger, happiness, fear, disgust, contempt, and sadness).

 These results suggest that the facial expressions of the basic emotions may be biologically innate and not learned from the environment through imitation.

 Just as you can feel emotions with varying intensity, the facial expressions of emotions differ in their expressive power: The facial expressions can be strongly pronounced or they can be minimal and barely noticeable.

 In the past, researchers have proposed many different models of emotions.
 While these models overlap in some points, such as the classification of sadness as a basic emotion, in other respects they differ conceptually.